daniel-gomm/daniel-gomm.github.io/_posts/2025-11-14-Have you Queries Already Seen the Data.md

   sidebar: left
 ---

-> **Note:** This blog post is a deep-dive into a critical issue surfaced in our recent paper _["Are We Asking the Right
+> **Note:** This blog post is a deep-dive into a critical issue surfaced in our recent paper _"[Are We Asking the Right
 > Questions?
 On Ambiguity in Natural Language Queries for Tabular Data Analysis](https://arxiv.org/abs/2511.04584)"_
 > accepted to the [AI for Tabular Data Workshop at EurIPS 2025](https://sites.google.com/view/eurips25-ai-td/home).